mayu0506/freemarket_sample_50dn/README.md

 ### Association
 - has_many :comments
-- has_many :likes
+- has_many :likes ,dependent: :destory
-- has_one :address
+- has_one :address,dependent: :destory
-- has_one :payment
+- has_one :payment, dependent: :destory
-- has_one :sale
+- has_one :sale,dependent: :destory
-- has_one :point
+- has_one :point, dependent: :destory
-- has_many :products
+- has_many :products, dependent: :destory

 ## addressテーブル
 |Column|Type|Options|